Damn That's a Small Mac.

 Update: As expected, we have fancier iPods, but nothing shocking was announced.
 You can buy movies through iTunes now, though DVDs seem like a better deal to me.
 Gizmodo has detailed coverage of the event.

-8 August 2006, the wee hours
+8 August 2006, terribly early in the morning

 I spent the whole day with Shima and had a very lovely time.
 I had so nice a time in fact that I completely forget that the WWDC was taking place!
 I certainly missed a lot.
 Apple announced the Mac Pro, which is using Intel’s Xeon (64-bit) processor.
 Apple’s now moved their entire line over to Intel chips; the transition was much faster than I suspect most people thought it would be.
 Apple also announced some of the feature’s we’ll see in the upcoming version of Mac OS X (Leopard).
 Kottke’s got an open thread on the WWDC.
 He sounds less then impressed with what was announced for the next version of OS X. I would agree it is a bit lackluster, though some of the things announced look pretty cool: the remote desktop sharing with iChat, the new backup system, and the inline to-do stuff in Mail all seem pretty neat.
 If you are bored, or geeky, you can watch the Jobs’ keynote address in its entirity.

-17 May 2006, early morning
+17 May 2006, lunch time

 The MacBook was announced yesterday.
 The MacBook replaces the iBook as Apple’s consumer-level laptop computer; it is quite the replacement.
 The processors, memory, and bus are identical to those used by the iMac and the MacBook Pro.
 The two higher end models come with superdrives as well—though at this point in time that is hardly a big deal.
 Macworld has their first impressions of the MacBook online now.
 They are quite happy with the machine.
 Slashdot also wrote about the story yesterday; as always, some comments are better than others.
 Tyler noticed that the keyboards in the MacBooks look quite strange.
 Macintouch has started getting reports from its readers on the new MacBook.
 One thing that caught my eye was the fact the machines ship with those stupid glossy screens you see on PC laptops.
 Who thought a highly reflective monitor was a good idea?
 Probably someone in marketing.